Zongwei9888/SDR/README.md

 |   Yelp   |  99,262 | 251,722 |    715,821     |   1,298,522   |
 ## Usage

 Please unzip the datasets first.
-Also you need to create the `History/` and the `Models/` directories.
+Also you need to create the `History/`+'dataset_name (e.g,ciao)' and the `Models/`+ 'dataset_name (e.g,ciao)' directories.
 The command lines to train SDR on the three datasets are as below.
-The un-specified hyperparameters in the commands are set as default.
+The hyperparameters in the commands are set as default.

 - Ciao